candidpartners/candid-labs-site/src/pages/index.md

   makes it easy to specify and auto-generate the infrastructure components you want to deploy, allowing enterprises to transition to the cloud efficiently, consistently, and securely.
-intro:
-  blurbs:
-    - image: /img/plan.jpg
-      text: >-
-        Volker makes it easy for IT teams to characterize every application and server.
-Leveraging an industry-defining programmatic approach, Volker creates a view of the relative business value of each application and the complexity of migrating the applications to the cloud.
-    - image: /img/build.jpg
-      text: >
-        Generating the code required to accomplish the necessary application and account level setup, Volker creates and configures your infrastructure, so your application teams can directly integrate their code.
-    - image: /img/secure.jpg
-      text: >
-        Volker adds automation steps within a CI/CD pipeline to ensure the infrastructure, configuration, and software meet compliance standards before they are ever deployed.
-  heading: What we offer
-  description: >
-    Volker is the ultimate cloud automation solution that provides automation for every step of the cloud migration process.
 ---